lrei/legal-AI/README.md

 ### - Deploying via Docker
 1. Make sure you have the [Docker Destop](https://www.docker.com/products/docker-desktop/) installed on your PC.
-2. Navigate to the cloned repository and build the Docker container:
+2. Navigate to the cloned repository and build the Docker image:

 ```bash
 cd legal-AI
 docker build --no-cache -t legal-ai-app .
 ```
-Building the container can take up to 10 minutes.
+Building the image can take up to 10 minutes.

 3. Create the Docker container: